tchatchouangDaniel/storefront/README.md

 3. create a user
 4. create an order

-and from there you can are good to go.
+and from there you are good to go.